FunnelKit

 • Automated workflows: Create automated email sequences that trigger based on customer actions.
 Just set up event triggers, add conditions, delays and actions to automate your business processes.
 These workflows are abandoned cart recovery, post-purchase, customer winback, birthday and anniversaries, subscription and membership automations, and more.

 • Pre-designed email templates: Get access to 15+ pre-designed email templates that can be imported with a single click.
-These are optimized for all devices and can be customized the way you want.
+These are optimized for all devices and can be customized to your preferences.

-• Enhanced visual builder: Customize your automated emails with an enhanced visual builder using drag-and-drop content blocks.
-Besides the general blocks, you get WooCommerce-specific blocks, such as order summaries, cart items, coupons, products, etc., to include in your emails.
+• Enhanced visual builder: Customize your automated emails with a drag-and-drop builder featuring content blocks.
+In addition to the general blocks, you get WooCommerce-specific blocks, such as order summaries, cart items, coupons, and products, to include in your emails.

 • Dynamic personalization: Use merge tags to send personalized emails relevant to your users that drive higher engagement.